linode/docs/docs/applications/big-data/how-to-install-and-configure-a-redis-cluster-on-ubuntu-1604.md

       ~~~

 ## Create Cluster Using Built-In Ruby Script
-At this point, there are two independent master nodes on each Linode.
+At this point, each Linode hosts two independent master nodes.
 The Redis installation comes with a Ruby script located in `~/redis-stable/src/` that can help create and manage a cluster.

-1. If Ruby is not already installed, it can be found in your package manager..
+1. If Ruby is not already installed, it can be found in your package manager:

         sudo apt install ruby